 Discover it Student chrome: 2% back on up to $1,000 spent per quarter at gas stations and restaurants combined.

-Features on Both Cards: 1% cash back on non-bonus purchases, first-year’s rewards doubled, $20 annual statement credit for a 3.0 GPA, no annual fee, no foreign transaction fee, 0% intro APR for the first 6 months on purchases, and 12.99% - 21.99% Variable regular APR.
+Features on Both Cards: 1% cash back on non-bonus purchases, first-year’s rewards doubled, $20 annual statement credit for a 3.0 GPA (for up to 5 years), no annual fee, no foreign transaction fee, 0% intro APR for the first 6 months on purchases, and 12.99% - 21.99% Variable regular APR.

-Overall, students who are organized and eager to enter the world of credit card rewards will do well getting the Discover it Student Cash Back card.
-The Discover it Student chrome card might be the better option for commuting students who spend a lot at gas stations and restaurants, but the cash back opportunities aren’t quite as promising.
+Overall, students who are organized and eager to enter the world of credit card rewards will do well getting the Discover it Student Cash Back.
+The Discover it Student chrome might be the better option for commuting students who spend a lot at gas stations and restaurants, but the cash back opportunities aren’t quite as promising.

-The best travel credit card for students is the Bank of America Travel Rewards credit card for Students.
-It offers 3 points per $1 spent at the Bank of America Travel Center and gives 1.5 points per $1 on everything else.
-It also has an initial bonus of 25,000 points for spending $1,000 in the first 90 days.
-Plus, the card gives 10% extra points when you have a BofA checking account, and there’s an introductory APR of 0% for 12 months on purchases.
-On top of all that, the card has a $0 annual fee and a $0 foreign transaction fee.… read full answer
+The best travel credit card for students is the Bank of America® Travel Rewards Credit Card for Students.
+Bank of America® Travel Rewards Credit Card for Students offers a $0 annual fee, a 0% foreign transaction fee, and rewards of 3 points / $1 spent at the Bank of America Travel Center (1.5 points / $1 on other purchases).
+It also has an initial bonus of 25,000 points for spending $1,000 in the first 90 days.… read full answer

 The best Chase student credit card is the new Chase Freedom® Student credit card, which launched in June 2019.
-This card has a $0 annual fee and gives 1 point per $1 on all purchases.
+This card has a $0 annual fee and gives 1% cash back on all purchases.

-It has some nice rewards bonuses, too, starting with 5,000 points bonus points ($50 cash back) simply for making a single purchase within three months of opening an account.
+It has some nice rewards bonuses, too, starting with $50 simply for making a single purchase within three months of opening an account.
 Plus, keeping your account in good standing by paying your monthly bills on time is good for a $20 bonus each year for up to five years.… read full answer